Chirag-Jani/election-server/README.md

 Tasks:

+- winner declaration (shold be done automatically if state == ended)

 - auth token will be needed in the header

   - while creating eleciton (token of admin)
   - while voting (token of user)

 - validation remaining

+  - while updating user
+  - creating & updating election
+  - candidate email while adding one

 - middlewares remaining for election endpoints
-- winner declaration (shold be done automatically)
-- can add start and end date/time (optional)
+  - should not be able to update or vote based on the state of the election

 ---

 Bugs/Remaining Updates:

-- change election status (think over it some more as it is unconditional at the moment - make it conditional)
+- change election status (it is unconditional at the moment - make it conditional)
-- don't let update election info or anything (adding/removing candidates) once started the election

 - only let them vote if they have signed up and logged in (auth token will do the work probably)

 ---